 But don’t worry if you haven’t been paying your staff more than their basic pay for annual leave so far as this is a recent change.
 In the earlier case of Bamsey, the Court of Appeal found that holiday pay does not need to include payments for compulsory overtime.
 However, the Williams case does now seem to have moved the goal posts.

 Now as an employer if your employees’ holiday pay does not correspond to their normal remuneration – including things such as compulsory overtime, commission, bonuses and allowances – you could be considered to be in breach of the law.

 If necessary, remuneration should be calculated on the basis of an average over a representative period, but one way or the other you will need to get this right.

-If you are at all concerned about how to calculate correct holiday pay or you have any other questions regarding annual leave and employee contracts, contact Flint Bishop’s Head of Employment Robert Tice on 01332 226149 for confidential advice.
-If you are a member of FBsupport then you can find more information about holidays and pay on the FBsupport website.
+If you are at all concerned about how to calculate correct holiday pay or you have any other questions regarding annual leave and employee contracts, contact our Employment & HR team.